rafasanmartinez/relay-client-guide/README.md

 Look specifically at the content of the comments in `src/App.js` and `src/components/IssuesList.js` to get a better understanding on the concepts demonstrated.

+If you run the application and you enter input for looking for a repository that does not exists in GitHub, the application will not display meaningful messages.
+This is an expected beavior.
+I will provide error control and control of empty results further down in this series.

 It will be very useful to see the [GitHub´s GraphQL API Reference](https://docs.github.com/en/graphql), specially the following entries:

 - [Repository Object](https://docs.github.com/en/graphql/reference/objects#repository)